How I am funding Newton

 To warm you to the idea, let’s start by noting that there are several such cases already.
 Roblox, a large and profitable games company, have developed a successor to the Lua language they call Luau.
 As I understand it, investing in Luau was a strategic decision and not an effort by a lone engineer.

 Another example is Erlang, which was developed at Ericsson and deployed with some of their switches.
 It is a bit of a sad story actually.
 Even though the products were successful, senior management got nervous about building on a language no one else was using and proclaimed the whole company would standardize on C++, which caused much of the Erlang team to leave.
-But before they left, they convinced Ericsson to open source it– why not, if they thought it was worthless anyway?
+But before they left, they convinced Ericsson to open source it–why not, if they did not value it anyway?

-Erlang went on to make money for other companies (Whatsapp being the prime example), and Ericsson eventually came around and admitted the decision to defund Erlang had been a mistake.
+Erlang went on to make money for other companies (Whatsapp being the prime example), and Ericsson eventually came around and admitted the decision to throttle Erlang had been a mistake.

 Underinvestment

-There are however many examples of products for which a programming language in some form is an important part, such as Excel, Mathematica, and Notion.
+There are however many examples of products that embed a programming language in some form, such as Excel, Mathematica, and Notion.
 But even companies that do bundle a language with their products often seem to skimp on them, for instance by relying on someone else’s open source project instead of taking ownership.
 In doing so they leave a lot of potential benefits on the table.

-In general, executives are reluctant to invest in software that requires hard-to-find expertise to develop and maintain.
-That is understandable and a real risk.
+Being reluctant to invest in software that requires hard-to-find expertise to develop and maintain is understandable.
+That is a real risk.
 However, the calculation changes completely if the language designer and implementor is the owner of the company.
-Suddenly there is someone who has both the right long-term incentives and the knowledge and confidence to make decisions in that domain.
+Suddenly there is someone who has both the authority and the knowledge to assess the risk and make decisions in that domain.

 The direction I am taking